 Verification and Fact Registry

-Once the STARK proof was created, the SHARP sends it to be verified on-chain (on Ropsten, for now).
+Once the STARK proof was created, the SHARP sends it to be verified on-chain (on Goerli, for now).
 For each program in the train, the SHARP contract writes a fact in the Fact Registry attesting to the validity of the run with its particular output.
 At this point the loop is closed, and your on-chain dapp can use the output of the program.
 (To understand how a fact is computed, see below)

 It will take some time (say, a few minutes) – from sending to SHARP to closing the loop.
 To monitor the status of your job, you can click the link in the Playground output pane – it will open a new tab that will auto-refresh, showing you where in the process your job is.